JolanDUBOIS/ecmwf-utils/README.md

 - `--query-path` : path to the query JSON
 - `--landing-path` : path to the folder where retrieved data files are saved (overrides `LANDING_PATH` env variable)
 - `--dry-run` : simulate retrievals without finalizing saved entries
+- `--concurrent-jobs` : maximum number of simultaneous API requests to execute.
+Use >1 for parallel execution (e.g., 5).
+Default is 1 (sequential).
 - `--verbose` : enable more verbose logging (not implemented yet)

 Preprocess options (WIP):